Technical Vocational Education

 Interview — 25% weighting

 35-40 hours of Experience Working with Children or Youth under 18 — 25% weighting

-- Candidate must have 35-40 hours of experience working with children or youth under 18, paid or unpaid work.
+- Candidate must have 35-40 hours of experience working with children or youth under 18, including both paid and unpaid work.

 - Candidate must provide contact information for two referees who have supervised or observed interaction with children/youth.
 The College of Education will contact referees by email.